Veedrac/Sublime-Extras/readme.md

 ...
 ```

-and use `align_cursor`!
+and use `align_cursors`!
 It will see the `"]` around the cursor and align all selections to the fisrt occurance of that pair...

 ```json
 { "keys": ["alt+2"▮],       "command": "every_nth_selection", "args": {"n": 2, "filter": "keep"   } },